allUpdated 2026-06-24

 What the analyst sees

-To the analyst, Tessallite appears as a database.
+To the analyst, Tessallite appears as a familiar database or XMLA endpoint.

 Supported BI tools